uurrnn/ebp/README.md

 - create menu UI for editor with buttons for each cube type
 - display editor UI only when editor mode button is toggled on
 - add light border color to cubes when in editor mode to display a grid over the cubes?
-- when you click a button in the menu, you can then click on a cube and change its cube type propery to the corresponding button
+- when you click a button in the menu, you can then click on a cube and change its cube type property to the corresponding button
 - add ability to click and drag across multiple cubes
 - ### golfing
 - add a golf button